OpenCALTeam/OpenCAL-user-guide/opencal-user-guide.md

 cell to its neighbours to zero, by means of the function `calInitSubstate2Dr()` (lines 110-113).
-Moreover, it sets the values of the P.r and P.epsilon parameters (lines 116-117) and initializes the debris flow source by simply subtracting the source’s debris thickness to the topographic altitude.
+Moreover, it sets the values of the P.r and P.epsilon parameters (lines 116-117) and initializes the debris flow source by simply subtracting the sourceâ€™s debris thickness to the topographic altitude.
 For this purpose, a nested double for is executed to check the debris thickness in each cell of the cellular space.
-Here, the `sciddicaT->rows` and `sciddicaT->cols` members of the CA object are used, which represent the cellular spece’s numbers of rows and columns, respectively.
-Still, the `calGet2Dr()` and `calSet2Dr()` functions are here employed to read/update substates’ values inside the cells.
+Here, the `sciddicaT->rows` and `sciddicaT->cols` members of the CA object are used, which represent the cellular speceâ€™s numbers of rows and columns, respectively.
+Still, the `calGet2Dr()` and `calSet2Dr()` functions are here employed to read/update substatesâ€™ values inside the cells.

 Line 168 defines a *steering* callback by the